djaus2/BruceEckel.github.io/_posts/2015-10-17-are-java-8-lambdas-closures.md

 environment, and thus are much easier to use for parallel programming because an invariant function doesn't have to lock shared resources.

-Before Java 8, the only way to create functions at runtime in Java was through bytecode generation and loading (which quite messy and complex).
+Before Java 8, the only way to create functions at runtime was through bytecode generation and loading (which quite messy and complex).

 Lambdas provide two basic features: